Nath5/frogoracletradingdocs/docs/sr_strategies.md

 ## Support Becomes Resistance (SBR)

-This is one of the most succesful strategies leveraging the indicator levels.
-The typical trade involes identifying a critical level ( one where consolidationg has happened at that level before breaking ).
-Scale in as price approaches the level and have a stop under the level.
-This allows for a very good risk to reward ratio.
+This is one of the most successful strategies leveraging the indicator levels.
+The typical trade involves identifying a critical level ( one where consolidating has happened at that level before breaking ).
+Scaling in as price approaches the level and having a stop under ( or over depending on the direction of the trade ) the level.
+This creates a good risk to reward ratio.

 * Find an area of strong reaction where price jumps away from a level.
 * Finding more than one reaction increases the strength of that level being strong